sha-intelligence-admin/core-comm/PRICING_IMPLEMENTATION_PLAN.md

 ## 2. Phase 1: Foundation & Database Schema

 ### 2.1 Dependencies
-- Install Stripe SDK: `npm install stripe`
+- Install Flutterwave SDK or use Axios for API calls.

 ### 2.2 Database Schema (Supabase)
 We need new tables to manage billing state.